Final Cut Pro X: stage 1

 Learn the basics of professional editing package Final Cut Pro X and its techniques.
 We'll guide you through the language of editing, its conventions and common techniques.
 You'll work on your own Mac using supplied clips to edit short sequences.
 We will explore various aspects of film editing, both in technical and conceptual terms.
-This will include basic cutting techniques like inserting and connecting clips, manipulating sound and how to sequence and construct a narrative.
+This will include basic cutting techniques like inserting and connecting clips, and how to construct a narrative.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 We will contact you with joining instructions before your course starts.